 The logical solution would be to cut the shot off earlier when it hits the desired mark, however, we know passing less water through the same amount of ground coffee would result in an espresso that is incredibly high in strength and extremely low in extraction yield (a measurement of how well we did dissolving the ground coffee in water).

 Many cafes still practice this.
-In fact, I too was guilty of this practice this when I worked as a barista many years ago.
-These espresso bases although having the strength to cut through milk are intensely under-extracted and do not taste balanced.
+In fact, I too was guilty of this practice when I worked as a barista many years ago.
+Although these styles of espresso have the strength to cut through milk, they are also intensely under-extracted which leads to a lack of harmony between the milk and espresso.

 So if cutting off shots earlier is not an ideal solution what other alternatives do we have?